 In 1950 my father and Stepmother went on an extended two-year trip to Mexico and South America.
-Once again our de facto family was split up and I was sent to live under the care of a foster couple --- the third since my mother got to ill and died.
+Once again our de facto family was split up and I was sent to live under the care of a foster couple --- the third, not counting relatives, since my mother got to ill and died.

 In the time period we are talking about here I was older, around 11 or 12, with history.
 Placing me was getting harder and harder.
 We had pretty much ran through every friend, family member, and shirt-tail relative we could find.
 With my father, stepmother, brothers and grandmother all elsewhere with lives of their own and my Uncle just on the cusp of returning to Santa Fe and not able to take me, I was basically left hanging.
 Without many options, after some heavy negotiating that bordered on pure begging by my uncle he was eventually able to convince the woman who had agreed to care for my younger brother to take me in as well.